-Up to 12 soil samples collected will be analyzed for leachable arsenic.
+Up to eight soil samples collected during Task 1 will be analyzed for leachable arsenic.
 These results are compared to the groundwater CTL in order to evaluate the leaching potential of the soil to contribute to groundwater contamination at the Site as requested by EPGMD.

-Task 2: Groundwater Assessment
+Task 3: Groundwater Assessment

 Based on the 2008/2009 assessment documents reviewed, eleven "temporary" monitoring wells were installed at the Site during assessment activities.
-E Sciences anticipates utilizing these wells for the proposed sampling activities.
+E Sciences assumes that these monitoring wells still exist and are in good condition and anticipates utilizing these wells for the proposed sampling activities.
 The following groundwater assessment activities are proposed:

 - E Sciences will conduct one initial groundwater sampling event to collect samples from the 11 existing "temporary" monitoring wells.
 The samples will be delivered to the laboratory for total arsenic analysis.
 The viability and condition of the wells will be evaluated during field activities.
-Anticipated costs associated with the installation of replacement wells are included under the Contingency Monitoring Well Installation task below. - E Sciences will install two shallow groundwater monitoring wells (approximate 12 to 15 foot sampling interval depth) within the maintenance building area.
-Groundwater samples will be collected from the newly installed wells and analyzed for total arsenic
+Anticipated costs associated with the installation of replacement wells are not included in this scope. - E Sciences will install two shallow groundwater monitoring wells (approximate 12 to 15 foot sampling interval depth) within the maintenance building area.
+Groundwater samples will be collected from the newly installed wells and analyzed for total arsenic - All proposed monitoring wells will be installed using Direct Push Technology (DPT).

-- Based on evaluation of the results of the groundwater samples collected from the existing wells and newly installed maintenance area wells, E Sciences anticipates installing and sampling up to 12 additional groundwater monitoring wells in order to evaluate the potential extent of the groundwater impact plume at the Site. - All proposed monitoring wells will be installed using Direct Push Technology (DPT).
 The wells will be constructed with five to ten feet of pre-packed 0.001-inch screen followed by a solid riser extending to the surface level.
 The wells will be equipped with a locking cap and traffic-bearing manhole.